atomwrath/amc_view/README.md

 # Menu View with JupyterLite

-This project creates a user interface for viewing and interacting with menu data using JupyterLite.
+This project aims to creates a user interface for viewing and interacting with menu data using JupyterLite and ipywidgets.

 ## Project Description